Intern: Programme Support

 The United Nations Environment Programme (UNEP) is the leading global environmental authority that sets the global environmental agenda, promotes the coherent implementation of the environmental dimension of sustainable development within the United Nations system and serves as an authoritative advocate for the global environment.
 Its mandate is to coordinate the development of environmental policy consensus by keeping the global environment under review and bringing emerging issues to the attention of governments and the international community for action.
 UNEP’s Ecosystems Division works with international and national partners, providing technical assistance and capacity development for the implementation of environmental policy, and strengthening the environmental management capacity of developing countries and countries with economies in transition.

-This Internship position is located in the Land Use Finance Unit of the Freshwater, Land and Climate Branch, in Ecosystems Division within UNEP in Geneva, Switzerland, with the intended purpose of supporting this work for a minimum of three (3) months, to a maximum period of six (6) months.
+This Internship position is located at the UNEP Headquarters in Nairobi, with the intended purpose of assisting the UN Decade on Ecosystem Restoration team in carrying out it's implementation.
+The internship is for a minimum of three (3) months and depending on the needs of the assigned Office, with the possibility of extension up to a maximum of six (6) months.
 Interns work five days per week (35-40 hours), under the supervision of a staff member in the department or office to which they are assigned.

-The specific details of the internship will vary according to the individual's background, the intern's assigned office as well as the period of Internship.
-Under the supervision of the Programme Officer, it is expected that his/her responsibilities will fall within one or several of the following broad activities:
+While the specific details of the internship will vary according to needs of the UN Decade team, it is expected that his/her responsibilities fall within one or several of the following broad activities:

 Applicants must, at the time of application, meet one of the following requirements:

 - Be enrolled in a graduate school programme (second university degree or equivalent, or higher).
 Enrollment in a graduation programme focused on (environmental) economics, finance, business administration or natural resource management; OR

 - Be enrolled in the final academic year of a first university degree program (minimum Bachelor's level or equivalent); OR